shapiromatron/bmds/docs/docs/dicho.md

 ## Create a dichotomous dataset

 To create a dichotomous dataset, you need a list of doses, incidences, and the total number of subjects.
 As shown above, you use the ```DichotomousDataset()``` function and insert your data.
-You can also create a plot of the dataset:
+You can specify the title of the dataset and the dose units.
+You can also create a plot of the dataset which will have the title that you name the dataset and the specified units.
+For example, here the dataset name is "ChemX Nasal Lesion Incidence".

 ```python
 import bmds